 Additionally, if infrastructure is put into place to properly dispose of products containing refrigerants, emissions can be cut further.
 Since refrigerants do not “expire” per se, they have the potential to be recycled and moved from one device to another.
 In short, emissions can be lowered by mitigating chemical leaks during the disposal process.
 In doing so, a sizable portion of greenhouse gas emissions can be cut, opening the door for an increase in refrigerant applications.

 As noted previously, refrigerants are special due to their easy to manipulate boiling points.
 Since energy, specifically of the thermal variety, is released during evaporation through a process known as evaporative cooling, being able to change the boiling point with relative ease makes refrigerants the best option for moving heat.
 Evaporative cooling is exactly the process that air conditioners exploit to cool cars and buildings the world over.
 By managing the pressure of the refrigerant in the system, heat is moved from inside to outside with very low energy input.
 Enter the heat pump.
 Essentially a two-way air conditioning unit, heat pumps can move the heat from inside out and the heat from outside in.
 They are complete, all-in-one climate control units capable of both heating and cooling indoor spaces.
 According to Heat Pumps: the Future of Home Heating by Technology Connections (2021), it is actually more energy efficient to burn natural gas at a power plant and distribute the electricity over the grid to power a heat pump to heat a home than it is to use the heat produced by the burning of natural gas to directly heat a home.
 (0:57).
-For this reason alone, heat pumps save consumers money, conserve energy, and more or less guarantee that heat pumps are the future of home heating.
+For this reason alone, heat pumps save consumers money, conserve energy, and suggest that heat pumps are the future of home heating.

 In fact, a large-scale transition to heat pumps is already beginning to take shape.
 According to Getting On Track to Net Zero: Ten Million Heat Pumps for Homes by 2030, “heat pumps are tried and tested technology … across Scandinavia, Finland, Estonia, Switzerland, Austria, France, and Italy” (Guertler, 2020, p.
 6).
 At this point, with the aim towards an abundance of net-zero energy buildings, investing in heat pumps is a no-brainer.